ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/change-configuration.md

 If a request to change configuration settings fails, the {{site.data.keyword.ihsdbaas_postgresql_full}} SRE team will be notified automatically.
 You can also use the [task commands](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-dbaas_cli_plugin#task-cmds) or the [API request](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#list-tasks){: external} to view the request status.

 Some configuration changes require a restart to the primary and secondary nodes.
-The secondary nodes will be restarted first, then the primary node.
+The secondary nodes are restarted first, then the primary node.
 You can find the `requires_restart` information in [Available configuration settings](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-changing-configuration#available-config-settings).
 {: note}

 ## Prerequisite